 Greater Sydney Desalination Program

-Greater Sydney is now a global city with a high reputation for liveability and a cultural diversity that attracts international investment and appeals to visitors.
-Industry & Investment NSW estimated Sydney’s economy accounts for almost a quarter of Australia’s Gross Domestic Product and 70 per cent of the NSW economy.
+Greater Sydney is now a global city with a high reputation for livability and a cultural diversity that attracts international investment and appeals to visitors.
+The NSW Department of Industry estimated Sydney’s economy accounts for almost a quarter of Australia’s Gross Domestic Product and 70 per cent of the NSW economy.

 Greater Sydney currently has around five million people and this is expected to grow to 6.4 million by 2036.
 People in a growing city will need water for drinking, cooking, washing, making products, producing food, fighting fires, keeping cool, watering gardens and for recreational activities.